WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: WavCaps Dataset

-To tackle the challenge of converting raw descriptions into captions, we propose using ChatGPT, a powerful large language model trained by OpenAI\footnote{https://openai.com/} to perform this task automatically.
-Trained using Reinforcement Learning from Human Feedback (RLHF) \cite{christiano2017rlhf}, ChatGPT has been shown to excel at generating human-like responses to natural language prompts, and has garnered widespread attention for its powerful understanding, reasoning, and dialogue abilities.
+To tackle the challenge of converting raw descriptions into captions, we propose using ChatGPT, a powerful conversational large language model trained by OpenAI\footnote{\url{https://openai.com/}} to perform this task automatically.
+Unlike traditional large language models such as T5 \cite{colin2020t5} used in LAION-Audio-630K \cite{laionclap2023}, ChatGPT has been shown to excel at generating human-like responses to natural language prompts, and has garnered widespread attention for its powerful understanding, reasoning, and dialogue abilities.
 By designing prompts that account for the characteristics of different data sources, ChatGPT can effectively filter out sound-unrelated information and rewrite raw descriptions in to audio caption-like sentences that meet the requirements we proposed in prompts.
 This approach has the potential to significantly reduce the discard rate of raw descriptions and improve the quality of converted captions.
-Prompts we used are shown in Table ~\ref{tab:prompts}.
-In order to make use of ChatGPT's in-context learning ability, several transformation examples are also included in the prompts and they are different for each data sources (ignored in Table ~\ref{tab:prompts}).
+Prompts we used are shown in Table~\ref{tab:prompts}.
+In order to make use of ChatGPT's in-context learning ability, several transformation examples are also included in the prompts and they are different for each data source (ignored in Table~\ref{tab:prompts}).
 These examples can significantly improve the caption quality.
+It is worth noting that other advanced conversational LLMs emerged recently, such as GPT-4 and LLaMA3 \footnote{\url{https://llama.meta.com/}}, could also be used.
+In terms of our empirical tests, however, the captions generated by these models retain similar semantic information, despite their variations in the choice of the words.

 Table~\ref{tab:examples} presents examples of the raw descriptions and final processed captions.
-It can be observed that ChatGPT can transform non-sentence descriptions (i.e., nouns and phrases) into sentences, remove redundant information that is too specific or is not related to sound, and summarize long sentences into one-sentence high-level audio captions.
-In addition, it can also discriminate descriptions that are not related to audio contents and output ``Failure'' for those descriptions.
+It can be observed that ChatGPT can transform fragmented descriptions (e.g., nouns and phrases) into sentences, remove redundant information that is either too specific or not related to sound, and condense lengthy sentences into more concise captions.
+This capability enhances the usability of the data and can be considered a form of data augmentation, enriching the dataset with more coherent audio captions.
+However, ChatGPT also serves as a critical quality control measure, ensuring the relevance and accuracy of the dataset, due to its ability to output a ``Failure'' message for the descriptions that are not related to audio content.
+This ability, distinct from data augmentation, focuses on selectively refining the dataset by removing irrelevant or misleading entries, thereby enhancing the overall data quality and utility.